 The Commission should facilitate the development of crowdfunding through the sharing of good practice and raising awareness and understanding of the different types of crowdfunding.
 The Commission could also play a role in monitoring developments in the alternative finance market across the EU and gather data to improve the understanding of how alternative financing sources are being developed and used across the EU.
 This should include wider alternative financing sources and not just the crowdfunding market, given the importance that companies can diversify their access to finance.

 c.
+Promote fiscal measures favouring entrepreneurship across Europe d.
 Develop an entrepreneurship-friendly mindset